JPEG, WEBP, HEIC, AVIF? This guide will help you choose.

 At the time of writing this article, the open source implementation of AV1 available may be still considered experimental and not suitable for production.

 JPEG will remain the king format for general images for web in 2019, and PNG will remain as a default option for images with significant artwork.

 Anything that opens an image will open JPEG or PNG in 2019, just like in previous years and decades!
 So no doubt that these universal formats will remain in place for some time yet.

 The benefits of WebP remain controversial.
 A clear advantage of WebP is its ability to also replace PNG, potentially simplifying image processing workflows.
 However, without universal support this advantage vanishes.
 This may change only if Apple changes their mind and WebP finally gets universal adoption, then it could be used as a replacement for all JPEG, PNG and GIF images.

 In contrast, HEIC images based on HEVC do offer clear benefits, especially for large resolutions.
-If traffic of iOS and macOS users is relevant for a website with large heavy images, it may be worth considering serving HEIC alternatives for them, with potential UX improvements, especially for slow mobile connections.
+If traffic of iOS users is relevant for a website with large heavy images, it may be worth considering serving HEIC alternatives for them, with potential UX improvements, especially for slow mobile connections.
 Besides speeding up, HEIC assures quality, almost free of the annoying blocking and ringing artifacts that plague aggressive JPEG policies.